cyber-tooth01/CyberTooth2009/README.md

 - 👋 Hi, I’m @CyberTooth2009
 - 👀 I’m interested in Dogs, Minecraft, Computers, Linux, Science, Math and Quantum Computing.
 - 🌱 I’m currently learning Python/Code in general
-- 💞️ I’m looking to collaborate on something in the future maybe?
 - 📫 How to reach me: this account I guess.

 <!---